 I always go for the Wigmore Saison £4.50, it’s a cloudy sort that always hits those crisp, fruity notes and goes brilliantly with the grub.

 The rabbit, veal and cep lasagne £29 that comes in a skillet is made for two, but I could have easily done the lot to myself.
-Everything about it was hearty, full of heft and the sticky meaty jus had all the savoury depths you want from such a relentless autumnal belly warmer.
-If that’s not enough for you, there’s a fresh from the oven crunchy wedge of sour dough baguette drenched in garlic-herb-butter.
+Everything about it was hearty, full of heft and the sticky meaty jus had all the savoury depths you want from such a compelling autumnal belly warmer.
+If that’s not enough for you, there’s a fresh from the oven crunchy wedge of a sour dough baguette drenched in garlic-herb-butter.

 The Bloody Mary fat chips £4.50 are a celebration of the spud, and a definition of how a death-row chip should be.
 The bloody mary salt pelted exterior has a crunch that stayed with me for the whole afternoon and the centres have a fluffiness that all chef’s should try and replicate – they are a humble spud elevated to a luxury item with the addictiveness of crack.
+Proverbially speaking of course.

 The bartenders know a thing or two about mixing up whisky sours too £10.50.
-This is their riff on that very drink, a “brigadoon” which contains a good amount of Balvenie Caribbean wood, lemon juice, apricot brandy, orgeat Adam McGurk and The Player 2010/11.
-The point I’m making is that the cocktails here are stellar – it’s no wonder since it’s the same stark-styled folk from the globally acclaimed Artesian next door who make them.
+This is their riff on that very drink a “brigadoon” which contains a good amount of Balvenie Caribbean wood, lemon juice, apricot brandy, orgeat Adam McGurk and The Player 2010/11.
+The point I’m making is that the cocktails here are stellar – it’s no wonder since it’s the same stark-styled folk from the globally acclaimed Artesian next door make them.

 They also do plonk by the carafe in case you can’t bosh a whole bottle.